Business report > Corporate governance

 The regular meetings of the Board of Directors and committees are scheduled early, so that as a rule all members participate in person.
-Participation rate in 2011 was 100%.
+The participation rate in 2012 – with the exception of one meeting, which two members were unable to attend – was 100%.

 The Board of Directors has formed two committees composed exclusively of non-executive Board members:

-The members of the Personnel Committee are Robert F. Spoerry (Chairman), Robert Heberlein and Susanne Ruoff.
-The committee meets at least twice every year for a half day each (2011: two meetings, participation rate 100%).
+The members of the Personnel Committee are Robert F. Spoerry (Chairman), Susanne Ruoff and Jørgen Tang-Jensen.
+The committee meets at least twice a year for a half day each (2012: three meetings, participation rate 100%).
 It develops proposals to be submitted to the entire Board of Directors, including, in particular, personnel decisions and the determination of compensation regulations and models (salaries, variable compensations, share and option plans) for the entire Group management, as well as the annual determination of the compensation for the Board of Directors and Group Executive Board.
 Therefore, the tasks and responsibilities of a compensation and a nomination committee are combined in this committee.
 Detailed responsibilities are stipulated in the → organization regulations of the Personnel Committee.

 Definition of areas of responsibility